wmjordan/Codist/README.md

 ## Smart Bar

-The *Smart Bar* is a context-aware tool bar displayed when you select some text.
+The *Smart Bar* is a context-aware tool bar appeared automatically when you select some text.

-It brings commonly used operations for contextual symbols.
+It brings commonly used operations for the selection.

   ![Smart Bar](doc/smart-bar.png)

-Buttons on the *Smart Bar* are variable according to the selection.
+Buttons on the *Smart Bar* changes from contexts.

   ![Smart Bar](doc/smart-bar-2.png)